New Assessment Enrollment

 - Registration for the 2018 general surgery assessment will be open from Aug.
 1 to Oct.
 15. The assessment will be available from Sept.
 7 to Nov.
 5.

-- To register for the new assessment process, diplomates must be up to date on meeting the requirements of the ABS Continuous Certification Program.
+- To register for the new assessment, diplomates must be up to date on meeting the requirements of the ABS Continuous Certification Program.
 This now includes submitting a 12-month operative log every 10 years and reference forms every five years.
 We will keep you informed of your status; you may also check your status anytime by going to My Continuous Certification.

 - Diplomates who are currently certified but not meeting Continuous Certification requirements will need to re-enter to register for the new assessment.
 See our re-entry policy for details.

-- Once participating in the new general surgery assessment process, a diplomate's certification status will be contingent on passing the assessment every other year, as well as meeting the other program requirements.
+- Once participating in the new assessment process, a diplomate's certification status will be contingent on passing the assessment every other year, as well as meeting the other program requirements.
 This new paradigm is intended to more accurately reflect the rapid changes in surgical knowledge and practice and better promote high-quality patient care.

 - However, failing the assessment in a given year will not immediately affect certification status.
 Diplomates will be able to retake the assessment the following year (grace year) if necessary.